mattmaniak/queuetodo/README.md

 without the possibility to change their order.

 ## Usage
-Just press the wide blue button and 'Push a task' which basically creates an empty task and adds it to the queue.
+Just press 'Push a task' button an basically create an empty task.
 Fill a title and expand it to provide more data in a description field.
-Is a task already done?
+Already finished the task?
 Just click the 'Pop the first task' button above the queue and remove the first task.
-Forget about tapping the 'Save' button.
-There is nothing like that.
-Everything happens on the fly.

 ## Terms of Use
 Described in the license.